Mets make it official, announce Rojas as their new manager

 ”He has a good finger on the pulse of this particular team.
 He was part of it last year,” general manager Brodie Van Wagenen said Wednesday. ”He knows these guys, and he knows how to communicate to them.
 Every returning player on the roster has a relationship with him, and that’s valuable to us at this time.”

-The 38-year-old Rojas is the son of former Montreal Expos and San Francisco Giants manager Felipe Alou and the brother of ex-big league outfielder Moises Alou, who spent his last two seasons with the Mets from 2007-08.
+The 38-year-old Rojas is the son of former major league All-Star Felipe Alou, who later managed the Montreal Expos and San Francisco Giants, and the brother of ex-outfielder Moises Alou, who spent his last two seasons with the Mets from 2007-08.

 ”Luis has grown up with baseball in his blood, as his family is part of baseball royalty,” Mets chief operating officer Jeff Wilpon said in a statement.

+Rojas and his dad are the fifth father-son duo to both become big league managers, according to the Elias Sports Bureau.
+They join Buddy and David Bell, Aaron and Bob Boone, George and Dick Sisler, and Bob and Joel Skinner.

+Rojas also becomes the sixth Dominican-born manager in major league history – his father was the first with Montreal in 1992.
+The others are Manny Acta, Tony Pena, Juan Samuel and Luis Pujols.

-A minor league manager for eight years, Rojas has worked in the organization since 2007 but had never coached in the majors before joining Mickey Callaway’s staff last season.
+A minor league manager for eight years, Rojas has worked in the Mets organization since 2006 but had never coached in the majors before joining Mickey Callaway’s staff last season.

 ”Luis earned this job.
 He has literally trained his whole life to be a manager,” Van Wagenen said. ”He is considered one of the better in-game decision makers simply that we have in the organization.”